GeorgeWu1204/FYP_Bayesian_Optimisation/README.md

 Apart from that, the train_obj only considers the objectives that need to optimise and ignore te objectives for constraints purposes.

+## Supported Cores

+As detailed in the [Processor Setup](object_functions/README.md), the following cores are supported:
+- NutShell
+- VeeR EL2 RISC-V Core
+- Rocket Chip

 ## Current Progress

 - Formatted Input Constraints